ESMValGroup/ESMValCore/doc/esmvalcore/recipe.rst

         obs_models: [ERA-Interim]  # list to hold models that are NOT for metrics but for obs operations
         additional_metrics: [ERA-Interim, inmcm4]  # list to hold additional datasets for metrics

-In this example, apart from the pointer to the diagnostic script ``script: autoassess/autoassess_area_base.py``, we pass a suite of parameters to be used by the script (``area``, ``control_model`` etc).
+In this example, apart from specifying the diagnostic script ``script: autoassess/autoassess_area_base.py``, we pass a suite of parameters to be used by the script (``area``, ``control_model`` etc).
 These parameters are stored in key-value pairs in the diagnostic configuration file, an interface file that can be used by importing the ``run_diagnostic`` utility: